rajgohil07/NestJS-GraphQL-Product-System-TypeORM/README.md

 ```

-8.We can even implement new Guard to authenticate the user, for that we can do something like this.
+8. We can even implement new Guard to authenticate the user, for that we can do something like this.

 ```bash
 @Injectable()